Yes, America's Anchorman is away for a few days, having a well-deserved break this week.

 That's what the smart people do.

-The smart people let one point one million Muslim young men into Germany and then hire Iranians to run the facilities that house them.
+The smart people let 1.1 million Muslim young men into Germany and then hire Iranians to run the facilities that house them.

-And that's that's the that is what has happened that is what has happened to one degree or another around the entire developed world and to go back to what Debbie was saying I think the issue here is very simple in this election.
+And to go back to what Debbie was saying, I think the issue here is very simple in this election.

 I think it's betrayal.